Local government in New Zealand: Purpose

 Between 2013 and 2019, the second purpose statement was, instead, "to meet the current and future needs of communities for good-quality local infrastructure, local public services and performance of regulatory functions in a way that is most cost-effective for households and businesses."

 Oversight and accountability

 Local authorities are functionally independent but are subject to audit requirements (for example, of their financial statements and plans) through Audit New Zealand under the authority of the controller and auditor-general.
 In addition, the Department of Internal Affairs carries out some monitoring functions on behalf of the minister of local government, who has a range of intervention functions that the minister may exercise in response to a poor-performing council.
 For example, the minister may appoint a Crown observer or, in extreme situations, remove the elected members and appoint commissioners.
 However, the primary way that local authority elected members are held accountable is through the triennial local elections.

 Structure

 Map of regions (coloured) with territorial authorities delineated by black lines.
 City names are in all upper case, and district names have initial capitals.

-New Zealand has two tiers of local government.
-The top tier consists of regional councils, of which there are eleven.
-Regional councils are responsible for activities such as environmental and public transport planning.
-The second tier consists of territorial authorities, of which there are sixty-seven: thirteen city councils, fifty-three district councils and Chatham Islands Council.
-Territorial authorities manage the most direct local public services, such as water supply and sanitation, road infrastructure, and museums and libraries.
-Together, regional and territorial authorities are called local authorities.

-Five territorial authorities (Auckland Council, Gisborne District Council, Nelson City Council, Tasman District Council and Marlborough District Council) are unitary authorities, meaning they perform the functions of a regional council in addition to those of a territorial authority.
-The local authority for the outlying Chatham Islands has its own legislation (the Chatham Islands Council Act 1995, which replaced the Chatham Islands County Council Empowering Act 1980) and has unique powers similar to those of a unitary authority.